The Difference Between ICF Accreditation And ICF Membership

 • Show your profile on the ICF Coach Finder (the ICF coach registry),

-• Apply for coaching companies who tend to hire accredited coaches,
+• Apply for coaching companies who tend to hire credentialed coaches,

 • Join a local ICF chapter to meet coaches in your city/country.